 Creating a custom domain email address is essential for any business who owns a website.
 (And of course, every business should have their own website!)
 However, most services charge a monthly subscription fee for allowing you to host your emails with your own domain.

 The first time I created a custom email address, I did it through Google because at that time, they were offering 10 free emails per domain.
-A few years later, their offer changed to one free email per domain.
+A few years later, the offer changed to one free email per domain.
 Now Google’s plan is not free at all, and you need to shell out at least $5 per month to get a custom email!

 Well, when it comes to business, my motto is: Don’t pay for things that can be done for free.

 After some research, I came across a way to set up a custom email that I’m going to share with you today.
 This will help give your email marketing efforts a personalized touch.